RajeshwarReddyKolimi/FyleAssignment/README.md

 #### JavaScript (Vanilla)
 - variables, functions, localStorage, eventListeners, DOM, fetch, errorHandling, async, etc.
 #### GitHub REST API
+#### Node.js and Express
+- The unauthorized version of github REST API has rate limit of 60 requests per hour.
+So I have done authorization and as I cannot store api keys on client side, I used a simple backend server which hides the keys and calls github API and return the fetched data.
 #### Other
 - Fontawesome for icons
 - Github for repositing